 We went back to the hostel and she had trouble finding a bed before her early morning flight.
-We managed something somehow in the hostel.
-The girl I was skyping called many times that night — even more than usual.
-She was upset I wasn’t communicating.
-The digital nomad-ing around made it tough.
+Work-wise, the digital nomad-ing around made it tough.
 Yes I did manage to do a 3-4 hours of work per day.

 The next morning I had to get up early and leave for the airport to catch a flight to Prague.
 I remember noticing a GIANT IKEA on the highway ride there.